 The best way to make your offer more appealing is to offer the highest price you can.
 I do not try to low-ball every offer.
-I will offer more than list price if it makes sense or much lower if that makes sense.
+I will offer more than the list price if it makes sense or much lower if that makes sense.
 I do not jeopardize a good deal to save a few thousand dollars.
-If the listing price works for me, I will be happy to offer list price or higher.
+If the listing price works for me, I will be happy to offer at list price or higher.

 There are other ways to make your offer more appealing.
 I am an experienced investor, and I am in a great place where I can offer cash on a property if I have to.
 I also have a great portfolio lender that will not require an appraisal on loans under $150,000.
 Most sellers want quick and easy closings, and a cash offer is usually the most enticing to them.